seeseemelk/nice-curses/README.md

 These are the drawing primitives.
 Those that take coordinates all throw a NCException if the requested position is outside the window.
 For those functions that take `cchar_t` arguments, consider constructing them via `CChar` struct (see CChar section on details).
+Wherever a String template parameter is used, it means an input range with element type implicitly castable to `dchar`.
+Wherever a Range template parameter is mentioned, it means an input range with element type implicitly castable to `chtype`.

 - `void addch(C: wint_t, A: chtype)(int y, int x, C ch, A attr = Attr.normal)`
   Draws a single character at the given position with given attribute.
 - `void addch(C: wint_t, A: chtype)(C ch, A attr = Attr.normal)` Draws a single
   character at the current cursor position with given attribute.
+- `void addnstr(String, Range)(int y, int x, String str, int n, Range attrs)` Draws a string at the given position, but no more than `n` characters.
+Each character gets an attribute from `attrs` range (`str` and `attrs` are iterated over in lockstep).
+Drawing stops when any of the following conditions occur: `str` is exausted, `attrs` is exausted, `n` characters were drawn, window's lower right corner was reached.
+- `void addnstr(String, Range)(String str, int n, Range attrs)`
+  Same as before, but uses current cursor coordinates.
-- `void addstr(A: chtype)(int y, int x, string str, A attr = Attr.normal)`
+- `void addnstr(String, A: chtype)(int y, int x, String str, int n, A attr = Attr.normal)`
-  Draws a string at the given position with given attribute.
+  Same as the first one, but uses the same attribute for the entire string.
-- `void addstr(A: chtype)(string str, A attr = Attr.normal)` Draws a string at
+- `void addnstr(String, A: chtype)(String str, int n, A attr = Attr.normal)`
-  the current cursor position with given attribute.
+  Same as the previous one, but uses current cursor coordinates.
+- `void addstr(String, Range)(int y, int x, String str, Range attrs)` Same as the first `addnstr`, but doesn't impose a restriction on the number of written characters.
+- `void addstr(String, Range)(String str, Range attrs)`
+  Same as the previous one, but uses current cursor's coordinates.
-- `void addnstr(A: chtype)(int y, int x, string str, int n, A attr = Attr.normal)` Draws at most `n` characters from the string at the given position with given attribute.
+- `void addstr(String, A: chtype)(int y, int x, String str, A attr = Attr.normal)`
+  Same as the first `addstr`, but uses the same attribute for the entire string.
-- `void addnstr(A: chtype)(string str, int n, A attr = Attr.normal)` Draws at
+- `void addstr(String, A: chtype)(String str, A attr = Attr.normal)`
-  most `n` characters from the string at the current cursor position with given attribute.
+  Same as the previous one, but uses current cursor's cooridnates.
-- `void addAligned(A: chtype)(int y, int x, string str, Align alignment, A attr = Attr.normal)` The behaviour depends on the `alignment` parameter.
+- `void addAligned(String, Range)(int y, int x, String str, Align alignment, Range attrs` The behaviour depends on the `alignment` parameter.
 If it's `Align.left` then y and x are the coordinates of the text's upper-left corner, and the text will be left-justified.
 If it's `Align.center` then y and x are the coordinates of the first line's center, and the text will be centered around this point.
 If it's `Align.right`, then y and x are the coordinates of the text's upper-right corner, and the text will be right-justified.
 The text that doesn't fit into the window will be silently discarded.
+- `void addAligned(String, A: chtype)
-- `void addAligned(A: chtype)(int y, string str, Align alignment, A attr =
+      (int y, int x, String str, Align alignment, A attr = Attr.normal)` Same as before, but uses the same attribute for the entire string.
-  Attr.normal)` Same as the previous, but uses the whole window's width and figures out x coordinate from the alignment parameter.
+- `void addAligned(String, Range)(int y, String str, Align alignment, Range attrs)` Same as the first one, but uses the whole window's width and figures out x coordinate from the `alignment` parameter.
+- `void addAligned(String, A: chtype)(int y, String str, Align alignment, A attr)` Same as the previous one, but uses the same attribute for the entire string.
 - `void border(chtype left, chtype right, chtype top, chtype bottom, chtype topLeft, chtype topRight, chtype bottomLeft, chtype bottomRight)` Draws a border around window edges.